casterfile/Unity-Facebook-Soscial-Share/README.md

-This Source does not give any warranty please use at your own risk
+This Source does not give any warranty please use at your own risk </br>

-This is a demo application for people who want to implement a facebook login and facebook share inn their application.
+This is a demo application for people who want to implement a facebook login and facebook share in their application. </br>

-This application is free of virus or malware
+This application is free of virus or malware </br>

-Functions
+Functions </br>
-Facebook Login
+Facebook Login </br>
-Facebook Share
+Facebook Share </br>